-Staff will always ensure that they have a colleague in attendance when supporting dressing/undressing and will always give the child the opportunity to change in private, unless the child is in such distress that it is not possible to do so.
+Staff will always give the child the opportunity to change in private, unless the child is in such distress that it is not possible to do so.
 If staff are concerned in any way parents will be sent for and asked to assist their child and informed if the child becomes distressed.